 We understand that due to a variety of circumstances, students may need to defer their admission.
 SNHU permits deferrals to the future term of your choice (within one year of acceptance) with no need to fill out a new application or pay another application fee.
 If you need to defer longer than one year, SNHU will require you to fill out a new application and pay another application fee.

-After you have filled out the online application and paid the application fee, you can then send your documents to us.
+After you have filled out the online application and paid the application fee, if required, you can then send your documents: